gosia-b/gosia-b/README.md

 ### Hi, I'm Gosia 👋

-I’m currently working on improving my data engineering skills 👷🏻‍♀️.
+I’m currently working on my data engineering skills 👷🏻‍♀️.
 Here you will find small projects that help me get to know different technologies.

 <!--